skupperproject/refdog/terminology.md

 ### Networks

 A network (also called an "application network" or "service network") is a set of linked sites.
-Sites in the same network can access services across network locations.
+Each site in the network can expose services to other sites in the network.
+Each site in the network can access those exposed services.

 Each network is scoped to one distributed application and is fully isolated from any other application network.